lettersnail v0.0.1 — a simple email notification helper.

 Folder structure

-The default working directory is lettersnail
+The default working directory is lettersnail, located in the user’s home

 directory.
 There are several folders created beneath it, when the program